-If you’re looking for a completely balanced diet that suits mild allergy problems, we love Wellness Complete Health.
-It is a complete, easily digestible recipe with healthy grains to nourish the most sensitive pups.
-It has comprehensive ingredients that are responsibly sourced—we think you’ll love it.
+If you’re looking for a completely balanced diet that suits mild allergy problems, we love The Farmer’s Dog Fresh Dog Food.
+It offers complete, easily digestible recipes with healthy grains to nourish the most sensitive pups.
+It has an all-natural ingredient list that is responsibly sourced—we think you’ll love it.

 If you were looking to save a few bucks, try Purina Pro Plan instead.
 You decide that this wet food recipe will work beautifully as a standalone or topper.
 It’s specifically designed for sensitive stomach and skin—so you can clear up your buddy’s issues for good.